CPAN-Security/security.metacpan.org/notes/gcc-14.md

 changes to the code at all.

-Some of these warnings might indeed indicate serious problems that might eventually cause vulnerabilities and some can be safely ignored, but most end-users installing from CPAN will not be able to tell without tedious analysis of the code at hand.
+Some of these warnings might indeed indicate serious problems that might eventually cause vulnerabilities while some can be safely ignored.
+However most end-users, installing from CPAN, will not be able to tell without tedious analysis of the code at hand.

 ## Issues